SirTai99/Language-Flashcards/README.md

 Link:
 https://sirtai99.github.io/Language-Flashcards/

-AI Was Used for Layout.
+AI Was Used for Structure.